 Corporate, more professional spaces are less luxurious than full-service ones, but they offer a more professional environment than open coworking spaces.
 They are more private and better for small corporate teams.

 Accelerators and start-ups love these kinds of coworking spaces.
 People who work in IT (especially software developers) tend to enjoy this kind of office because they can collaborate with others in a more relaxed and collaborative environment.
-These spaces are normally also more budget-friendly than professional ones, which is great for class-concious start-ups.
+These spaces are normally also more budget-friendly than professional ones, which is great for class-conscious start-ups.

 Virtual offices are places where companies can register a physical address, receive mail and have meetings when necessary.
 They are gaining in popularity as more and more businesses expand internationally and do business abroad.

-Advantages of Coworking
+Advantages of coworking

 There are many benefits of coworking and using a coworking space.
 It provides a change of environment which can lead to an increase in productivity, it can increase motivation, and it is less expensive than renting a private office.